Alex-ABPerson/ABParser/README.md

 ## Compiling

-**NOTE: If you are compiling to use in your projects, ensure "#include DEBUG" in commented out in the "Debugging.h" to remove logging**
+**NOTE: When using the library, ensure "#include DEBUG" in commented out in the "Debugging.h" to remove logging if you don't need it**

+ABParser is a header library, meaning it is all entirely contained within header files, this is necessary because it uses templates to allow usage across multiple characters.
+However, if you wish to compile the C# parts of ABParser, you'll need to keep this information in mind as that's done through a dynamic library called `ABSoftware.ABParser.Core.ManagedInterop`.

 ABParser is designed to work on Windows and Linux (via Mono) - Mac OS X is not currently supported, but there are plans to add support for it.
 This means that the native component must be compiled for all of them.
 These are the extensions for each platform:

 - DLL - Windows
 - SO - Linux

-When compiling, you must make sure that in the header file `PlatformImplementation.h` you have `#define COMPILE_DLL` either on or off (depending on whether you are compiling to a DLL file).
+When compiling, you must make sure that in the header file `PlatformImplementation.h` you have `#define COMPILE_DLL` either on or off (depending on whether you are compiling to a DLL file on Windows or not).

 Then, if you're compiling for Windows, it's recommended that you use MSBuild.
-Because, the `.vcxproj` has been configured to place `__cdecl` on all of the methods.
-And if you're not using the MSBuild it won't pick up on that, causing the `DllImport` to not work.
+Because, the `.vcxproj` has been configured to place `__cdecl` on all of the methods, as well as automatic copying and various other things.
+And if you're not using the MSBuild it won't pick up on that, causing things to not work.
 MSBuild is configured to compile straight into the same directory as the C# testing program.

 If you're compiling for Linux or MacOSX, there's a `makefile` on the C++ project, which is already configured (provided you don't add any files).

 The makefile has a couple of modes.
 You can write `make compileAll` to compile everything, and `make clean` to clean-up.
 So if you wanted to do a complete re-build, use `clean` followed by `compileAll`. **These will automatically copy the libraries into the correct testing places.**

-There are also some other modes like `make testWithMono` which will compile and execute the "ABSoftware.ABParser.Testing" project using Mono (make sure you have mono installed for this to work).
+There are also some other modes like `make testWithMono` which will compile and execute the `ABSoftware.ABParser.Testing` project using Mono (make sure you have mono installed for this to work).

 ## Unit Tests